codemasteroy/py-finvoice/README.md

 py-finvoice
 ============

-Python module for generating Finvoice invoices.
+Python module for generating and parsing Finvoice invoices.

 Finvoice message can be used for invoicing and for other business messages, such as quotations, orders, order confirmations, price lists, etc. Due to easy adoption, it is suitable for invoicing between companies of all sizes and for consumer invoicing.